zhaozg/lua-openssl/README.md

-  Please remeber that when lua-openssl function or methods failed without error code, you can get last error by openssl.error(), and repeat call openssl.error() will walk through error stacks of current threads. openssl.error(true) will also clear error stacks after get last error code.
+  Please remeber that when lua-openssl function or methods failed without error code, you can get last error by openssl.error(), and repeat call openssl.error() will walk through error stacks of current threads. openssl.error(true) will also clear error stacks after get last error code, this is very useful to free memory when lua-openssl repeat calls or run long times.

 #B.  Example usage